ruisp666/SDCU/Advanced-Lane-Lines/.ipynb_checkpoints/adv_lane_finding_writeup-checkpoint.md

      style="float: center;" />

+We can see that the overall result was quite satisfactory.

 ##### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+# Please refer to the notebook.
+We can see that that algorithm breaks if we try to implement it in the challenge video.
+I have tried to come around that problem with a re-implementation based on the use of smaller windows around the previous frame.
+This implementation did not brake when the new pipeline was applied to the challenge video.
+However, the lane identification performed very poorly from the begining, given the presence of the bridge.
+One possible way of improving this implementation would be to take averages of frames and see the changes in the pixel values, and from there try to identify objects that do not make part of the lanes.